Appointed by Governor to 4-year terms: Shahid Aziz, M.D., 2021.

-Ex officio: Paul J. Ballard, designee of Attorney General; Linnette Rivera, designee of Secretary of Aging; Carol A. Beatty, Secretary of Disabilities; Patricia T. (Tricia) Nay, M.D., designee of Secretary of Health & Mental Hygiene.
+Ex officio: Paul J. Ballard, designee of Attorney General; Stevanne A. Ellis, designee of Secretary of Aging; vacancy, designee of Secretary of Disabilities; Patricia Tomsko (Tricia) Nay, M.D., designee of Secretary of Health.

 Twenty-three members compose the Council.
-Of these, seventeen are appointed by the Governor; one is chosen by the Senate President; one is named by the House Speaker; and four serve ex officio (Code Health-General Article, secs.
+Of these, seventeen are appointed by the Governor; one is chosen by the Senate President; one is named by the House Speaker.
+Four serve ex officio (Code Health-General Article, secs.
 13-1601 through 13-1604).

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov